GammaTauAI/incoder-server/README.md

 ## `main` branch instructions

 This branch uses sockets to communicate with the client.
-The code was originally made by @mhyee, https://github.com/nuprl/TypeWeaver
+The code was originally made by @arjunguha and later adapted by @mhyee, https://github.com/nuprl/TypeWeaver